 - Agriculture, forestry, fishing, and hunting

 Chart 1a shows GDP change for selected industries and nearby states.
-This chart begins with the first quarter of 2020, which contains the pandemic’s start.
-Among nearby states, only Oklahoma fares worse than Kansas in total GDP growth.
+This chart begins with the first quarter of 2021.
+For change in GDP for all industries, Kansas does better than most neighboring states, but not as well as the nation.

-For the complete release at BEA, click on Gross Domestic Product by State, 4th Quarter 2021 and Year 2021 (Preliminary).
+For the complete release at BEA, click on Gross Domestic Product by State and Personal Income by State, 4th Quarter 2022 and Year 2022.